Understanding Life Expectancy With Relapsed/Refractory Myeloma | MyMyelomaTeam

 Race, Ethnicity, and Life Expectancy

 Race and ethnicity can also be factors that affect prognosis.
-Although survival has improved for people with multiple myeloma overall, survival rates for Black people with myeloma in the U.S. have improved far less significantly compared with survival rates for white people.
+Although survival has improved for people with multiple myeloma overall, survival rates for Black people with myeloma in the U.S. have not improved as much as survival rates for white people.
 Researchers have found that this is likely due to less access to treatment.
 Black and Hispanic people are less likely to have bone marrow transplants than white people.
 They’re also extremely underrepresented in clinical trials studying new treatments for multiple myeloma, compared with white and Asian people.

 Improving Your Outlook With RRMM